fabiomcosta/thebugger/README.md

 ## The problem

-Debugging currently requires proving the main `node` process flags like `--inspect` and/or `--inspect-brk`.
+Debugging currently requires providing the main `node` process flags like `--inspect` and/or `--inspect-brk`.

-It works great, but most of the times I don't have full control over the process flags because I'm executing the process through a wrapper, generally `jest`, `mocha` or `gulp` and so many others.
+It works great, but sometimes we don't have full control over the process flags because we execute the process through a wrapper, generally `jest`, `mocha` or `gulp` and so many others.

 Node 8 comes with the `inspector` module, which allows users to programmatically